Faculty for the Department of Educational Leadership and Policy

-Shares her expertise in higher education policy, administration and finance, strategic planning, and leadership development as the Vice President for Student Affairs and Dean of Students.
+Shares her expertise in student affairs, higher education policy, administration and finance, strategic planning, and leadership development.

 Examines the experiences of faculty of color at predominantly White institutions; mentoring relationships between faculty and Black students; and work-life balance in academia.

 I study student success for children experiencing poverty.
 I analyze how school leadership and state policy facilitate student success across the education pipeline.

 Prepares school district executives to lead socially just and equitable learning centers focused on academic excellence for all students.

 Richard M Rhodes

 Leads the Project MALES (Mentoring to Achieve Latino Educational Success Initiative focused on Latino males in education; seeks to advance research-informed policy solutions that enhance educational outcomes for underserved students in secondary and post-secondary education.